jmdotdev/Health_Hub/README.md

 ---
 # Health Hub

 Health Hub is a comprehensive healthcare platform designed to bridge the gap between patients and doctors.
-Health Hub facilitates easy appointment scheduling, maintains detailed patient medical records, offers a Q&A platform for immediate queries, and manages medication lists along with timely notifications.
+It facilitates easy appointment scheduling, maintains detailed patient medical records, offers a Q&A platform for immediate queries, and manages medication lists along with timely notifications.
 Built with Angular for the frontend, .NET 7 for the backend, and MSSQL for database management, Health Hub aims to streamline the healthcare process for both patients and medical professionals.

 ## Features